ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 > * or it exposes features marked as unsafe whose usage conditions
 >   (preconditions, sequencing, etc.) are exhaustively documented.

 Thus, a function using `unsafe` operations can be *safe* if the `unsafe` operations do not present any *UB* (undefined behavior) given the component's invariants (typically the type invariant for a method).
 Conversely, a function without an `unsafe` block must be marked as `unsafe` if it breaks these invariants.
 The choice and knowledge of these invariants are therefore crucial for secure development.

-### Trust relation between *safe* and *unsafe*
+### Trust relationship between *safe* and *unsafe*

 #### Principle

-In Rust paradigm,
+In the Rust paradigm:

 > `unsafe`-free code cannot go wrong

-which means it cannot result in *UB*.
+which means it cannot result in UB.
-This property is lost when the developers use *unsafe* code, that is why they are responsible of not producing *UB* in any scenario.
+This property is lost when developers use *unsafe* code, so they are responsible for not producing UB in any scenario.
-Consequently, even *safe* function must be handled carefully in *unsafe* context.
+Consequently, even *safe* functions must be handled carefully in *unsafe* contexts.

 #### Example

-Suppose one wants to propose an API find object of a given type in the memory.
+Suppose one wants to propose an API to find an object of a given type in memory.
-This API could ask implementing the following trait
+This API could require implementing the following trait:

 ```rust
 trait Locatable {